H-MaP: An Iterative and Hybrid Sequential Manipulation Planner: PRELIMINARIES

 \subsection{Problem Formulation}

 We consider the problem of prehensile and non-prehensile manipulation of rigid objects and tools with a robotic manipulator.
-For problem formulation, we adopt the KOMO framework with kinematic modes as outlined in \cite{toussaint2015logic}, which leverages KOMO for motion optimization and incorporates kinematic switches for sequential manipulation.
+For problem formulation, we adopt a constraint optimization framework with kinematic modes as outlined in \cite{toussaint2015logic}.
+We use KOMO as an NLP solver for motion optimization and incorporates kinematic switches for sequential manipulation.

-We extend the problem formulation of \cite{toussaint2018differentiable,toussaint2020describing}, by discretizing the path optimization.
-We optimize a path $x : [0, I] \rightarrow \mathcal{X}$ consisting of $I \in \mathbb{N}$ discrete states or waypoints.
-For each of the consecutive waypoints, we optimize a sub-path $x_i : [0, K_i T] \rightarrow \mathcal{X}_i$ consisting of $K_i \in \mathbb{N}$ phases or modes.
-Collection of each sub-paths, $\cup_{0}^{I} x_i$, gives the actual full path $x$.
+We extend the problem formulation of \cite{toussaint2018differentiable,toussaint2020describing} by discretizing the path optimization.
+We optimize a path ${x : [0, I] \rightarrow \mathcal{X}}$ consisting of ${I \in \mathbb{N}}$ discrete states or waypoints.
+For each of the consecutive waypoints, we optimize a sub-path ${x_i : [0, K_i T] \rightarrow \mathcal{X}_i}$ consisting of ${K_i \in \mathbb{N}}$ phases or modes.
+Collection of each sub-paths, ${\cup_{0}^{I} x_i}$, gives the actual full path $x$.

 We define the optimization problem for each segment path \(x_i\) by employing \(s_{k,i}\), which specifies the constraints and cost parameters for a particular phase \(k_i\) along the path.
 A sequence of discrete variables \(s_{1:K_i}\) is designated as a \textit{skeleton}~\cite{toussaint2015logic}.
 For each sub-path $x_i$, a different skeleton can be used.
 The configuration space, denoted as \(\mathcal{X}\), spans both the \(n\)-dimensional joint space of the robot and the poses of \(m\) rigid objects within \(SE(3)^m\), starting from an initial configuration \(x_0\) within \(\mathcal{X}\).